 The reflective glass roof on New York City’s largest convention centre looked good – but it caused many bird deaths each year.
 So when the Jacob K Javits Convention Centre underwent a major renovation in 2010, replacing the roof with a more wildlife-friendly material was a top priority.
 The design team sought a lightweight, low-maintenance green roof system that would retain rainwater and reduce runoff, and cut cooling use.

 The team chose our Xerofloor green roof system, after realising heavy concrete pavers would require a significant roof upgrade.
 The system was added as a ‘fifth façade’ to protect and extend the service life of the new roof membrane, save energy, and enhance biodiversity and sustainability.

 The lightweight system works by moderating heat flow through the roof, and lowering the temperature of air drawn into the HVAC units on hot days.
-The pre-vegetated mats contain hardy, mature plants, including drought-tolerant sedums.
-Covering more than 80% of the roof, they reduce the risk of weeds.
+The high vegetation coverage of the pre-vegetated system (>80%) minimises the chance of weed seeds from landing and germinating on the roof.

 After attracting widespread publicity, the vast vegetated rooftop is now open for tours – and has become a safe habitat for birds and insects in the middle of bustling New York City.

 MEHGIES® is a premium brand of Low & Bonar.

 Adfil® is a premium brand of Low & Bonar.

 Copyright © 2019 Low & Bonar.
 All rights reserved.